Cultivating a safe space for Black, Indigenous and Women of Colour to explore health and wellness.

 Promote mental health awareness in BIPOC communities by normalizing discussions about mental wellness and illness, helping to break down stigmas and foster a more understanding and supportive environment.

-Organize engaging workshops, dynamic discussions, and enriching outings that center around the experiences and education of Black, Indigenous, and Women of Color (BIWOC).
+Organize workshops, dynamic discussions, and enriching outings that center around the experiences and education of Black, Indigenous, and Women of Colour (BIWOC).

 Panel Discussion